 If the landlord or person in control of the property intends to stop operating as a HMO or reduce the numbers of occupants and can give clear evidence of this, then she or he can apply for a Temporary Exemption Notice.
 This lasts for a maximum of three months and ensures that a property in the process of being converted from a HMO does not need to be licensed.
 If the situation is not resolved, then a second Temporary Exemption Notice can be issued.
 When this runs out the property must be licensed, become subject to an Interim Management Order, or cease to be an HMO.

-To apply for an HMO licence for the first time, or renew an existing one which is due to expire, contact Housing Services.
+To apply for an HMO licence for the first time, or renew an existing licence, which is due to expire follow the link here.